Develop advanced managerial skills in the graduate healthcare administration program to become an agile, adaptive leader.

 - Strategically plan, implement, and evaluate information systems

-- Understand regulatory constraints, provider liability, patient rights, employment law and labor relations, and administrative law for healthcare organizations
+- Evaluate regulatory constraints, provider liability, patient rights, employment law and labor relations, and administrative law for healthcare organizations

 - Analyze public health issues and their impact on healthcare organizations